vilishalobo/Enhancement-of-Food-Security-Techniques/README.md

 ### Install the Required Dependencies

 - Clone the project and run `npm install` in both the root and `appfrontend` folders.
-This should install most of the required dependencies.
+This should install all of the required dependencies.
 - Get the MetaMask browser extension.
 Create a test network that points to the local Hardhat network (http://127.0.0.1:8545/), import the Hardhat accounts into MetaMask and use them to access the application.
 Without MetaMask, the application asks users to download wallet extensions like [Coinbase](https://www.coinbase.com/wallet) or [Metamask](https://metamask.io).

 ### Configure the Project